eddyLazar/restform/README.md

 # restform.js

-A lightweight, easy-to-use jQuery plugin for sending AJAX `POST` request to given `url`, on form submit woth form data.
+A lightweight, easy-to-use jQuery plugin for sending AJAX `POST` request to given `url`, on form submit with form data.
 Sending files also availible.